When to visit the vet?

 - Polyneuropathy (Nerve Disorder of Several Motor Nerves)

-In some cases, sensorySensory refers to the senses or perception.
-Sensory systems in dogs and cats include sight, hearing, smell, taste, and touch, all of which are central to interacting with their environment. nerves may also be affected, leading to a loss of sensation in the paws.
-This can cause the dog to not respond properly to touch or Pain.
+In some cases, sensory nerves can also be affected, which can lead to a loss of sensation in the paws.
+This can result in the dog not reacting properly to touch or pain.
 In severe cases, complete ParalysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. of the affected limbs can occur.

 Other possible symptoms include muscle atrophyMuscle atrophy is the loss of muscle mass that can be caused by inactivity, malnutrition, or certain diseases.
-In dogs and cats, muscle atrophy can occur due to chronic diseases, aging, or after prolonged immobilization., i.e., the shrinking of muscles due to inactivity or lack of nerve stimulation, as well as reflex loss.
-Dogs may also show Behavioral changes, such as increased Irritability or Apathy due to discomfort or Pain.
+In dogs and cats, muscle atrophy can occur due to chronic diseases, aging, or after prolonged immobilization., which is the shrinking of muscles due to inactivity or lack of nerve stimulation, as well as loss of reflexes.
+Dogs may also show Behavioral changes, such as increased Irritability or apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. due to discomfort or pain.

 Diagnosis

 A neurological examination is essential to determine which nerves are affected and how severe the damage is.
 This involves checking the dog’s muscle strength, gait, reflexes, and sensation.
-The veterinarian may also perform special tests, such as electromyography (EMG) and nerve conduction velocity tests, to assess nerve function.
+The veterinarian may also perform special tests, such as electromyography (EMG) and nerve conduction velocity tests, to evaluate nerve function.

 Blood tests can help rule out systemic diseases such as diabetes or infections.
 In some cases, a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
-Biopsies can help diagnose cancer and other conditions. of a peripheral nerve may be necessary to make an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+Biopsies can help diagnose cancer and other conditions. of a peripheral nerve may be required to make an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
-Imaging techniques such as X-rays, ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+Imaging procedures such as X-ray, ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., or MRI can also be used to rule out other causes for the symptoms.

 Therapy

-The treatment of polyneuropathy in dogs depends on the underlying cause.
-If a specific cause can be identified, such as an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or a toxin, the treatment will aim to eliminate or control that cause.
+The treatment for polyneuropathy in dogs depends on the underlying cause.
+If a specific cause can be identified, such as an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or a toxin, treatment will aim to eliminate or control that cause.

 Prognosis and follow-up care

-The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. for dogs with polyneuropathy varies depending on the cause and severity of the disease.
-In genetic forms, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+The prognosis for dogs with polyneuropathy varies depending on the cause and severity of the disease.
+For genetic forms, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is often guarded to poor, as the disease is progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. and there is no cure.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. and no cure exists.
 However, quality of life can be improved through supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures.

-In acquired polyneuropathies caused by infections or toxins, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. may be more favorable with early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment.
+For acquired polyneuropathies caused by infections or toxins, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. can be more favorable with early diagnosis and treatment.
 Full recovery is possible if the underlying cause is successfully treated.

 Overall, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. also depends on the response to treatment and the dog’s ability to adapt to the limitations.
-Close collaboration with the veterinarian and continuous care are crucial to positively influence the course of the disease.
+It can provide information on how a disease is expected to develop. also depends on the response to treatment and the dog’s ability to adapt to limitations.
+Close cooperation with the veterinarian and continuous care are crucial to positively influence the course of the disease.

 Prevention

 The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of polyneuropathy in dogs is challenging, especially in genetic forms.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of polyneuropathy in dogs is challenging, especially for genetic forms.
 For breed-specific genetic diseases, selective breeding can help reduce the risk.
 Breeders should consider genetic testing to identify carriers of known mutations and manage breeding accordingly.

 For acquired polyneuropathies, prevention can be achieved by minimizing exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to known toxins and by avoiding infections.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to known toxins and avoiding infections.
 Regular tick prophylaxisProphylaxis refers to preventive measures taken to avoid diseases or health problems.
 In veterinary medicine, this can include vaccinations, regular deworming, and other preventive treatments. and vaccinations can help prevent infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. diseases such as Lyme disease.
+It also refers to diseases caused by such pathogens. diseases like Lyme disease.
 A balanced diet and regular veterinary check-ups can also help reduce the risk of metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. diseases.